alefranz/MELT/BACKLOG.md

 5. Align maintenance automation with the supported runtime lanes.
 6. Repair and validate the tag publishing path.
 7. Test the packed artifacts as consumer dependencies.
-8. Complete the transitive vulnerability gate and publish v2.
+8. Complete the transitive vulnerability gate.
+9. Validate xUnit.net v3 framework 4.x compatibility and publish v2.